|Recruits » Athletic Directory|

 January 2010, Hayden signed with his hometown's Louisville Lightning from the Professional Arena Soccer League.

 On December 1, 2007 Hayden married Hollie Minogue, who played soccer for the University of Louisville women's team.
-They have a son named Liam (1).
+They have one son, Liam.